646: Gone With the Sinned Edition

 And to be clear, tent revival is what preachers do when they're not honest enough to stay in one place, you know, where they could be held accountable over time.

+It was and remains a notorious circuit for fraudsters.
 And I'm comparing them to typical Baptist preachers when I make that accusation.

-So like fraudsters to the second power.
+So, like, fraudsters to the second power.

-after dying and he still had to leave town because he like added too many other lines.
+Yeah, he's selling a prize that you only get after dying, and he still had to leave town because he, like, added too many other lines.

+Right.
 Yes, yeah.

 Now, despite turning down a chance at a Jerry Lee Lewis-like gospel career, in the 60s, Swaggart would pursue a gospel career.
+Between the gospel music and the road bilking, he was

-It's too late to get to Congress.
+too late to get to congress.
+Now I'm singing it.

 God couldn't get me the cutcoat.

-Yeah, so between the gospel music and the road bilking, he was successful enough to purchase his own AM radio station.
+Yeah, so between the gospel music and the roadbilking, he was successful enough to purchase his own AM radio station.

+That was in 1971, and that would quickly grow into a Christian broadcasting empire.
 By 1975, he would move to television in what is generally considered the golden age of televangelism.

 Oh, you mean the time when political conservatism needed a new weapon against the progress widespread media was spreading?
+What a coincidence.
+Yep.

 Yeah.